CPM Mechanics: Must Reading for CM Educators/Trainers

 Then there are the project management seminars and or the typical project management workshop, probably like the ones that some of you may teach.

 - Some are sponsored or authorized by specific scheduling software publishers, who want schedulers to learn how to use their software.
 The emphasis is one which menu options to click, and which keyboard strokes to make, in order to “make things happen.”
 And voila, at the end of a single week, a graduate is issued a Certificate of Completion, which promptly goes on their resume.

 - Some are put on by construction claims consultants, and their thrust is to teach, in one or two days, how to construct a schedule that will hold up in court.

-- Many more are aimed at helping the student pass a project management certification exam of some sort.
+- Still others are aimed at helping the student pass a project management certification exam of some sort.

 Planning & Scheduling is Quite Different Than Project Time Management

-No matter which of the above venues is chosen, the student comes away with only the most superficial understanding of how to design, develop, maintain, and ultimately use the Project Schedule.
+No matter which of the above options is chosen, the student comes away with only a superficial understanding of how to design, develop, maintain, and ultimately use the Project Schedule.
 And we haven’t even begun to discuss the stark difference between conventional Planning & Scheduling and the more formidable Project Time Management.
 None of these courses or texts fully discuss Project Time Management!